Test cricket's slowest half-century

 Australia's eight-wicket victory over England in the first Test in Brisbane was notable for Trevor Bailey's 357-minute fifty.
 In all, the Barnacle's 68 used up a paint-drying 425 balls.
 It was brave stuff in a match where only two batsmen reached fifty - but the other, Norm O'Neill, trumped Bailey with an unbeaten 71 as the Aussies eased home.
 It was hardly thrilling fare for the audience at home in what was Australia's first televised Test.

 In an age where players are expected to be multi-skilled, New Zealand fast bowler Chris Martin's lack of ability with the bat was legendary.
 Many would have thought the days of genuine Test No. 11s had passed with the retirement of Courtney Walsh, but Martin, who was born today, kept the flag flying for rabbits, much to the delight of his fans, who nicknamed him the Phantom.
 In 71 Tests, he got seven pairs, three more than the next-best (or worst), and 19 other ducks.
 His nagging bowling got him 233 Test wickets, placing him third on New Zealand's wicket-taking list, at 33.81.
 His best figures came in a rare win for New Zealand - 11 for 180 in their first Test victory over South Africa at home, in 2004.
-Martin announced his retirement from all forms in cricket in July 2013, at the age of 38.
+Martin announced his retirement from all forms of cricket in July 2013, at the age of 38.

 A day filled with bittersweet memories for Stuart Law.
 In for the injured Steve Waugh, Law stroked a classy unbeaten 54 as Australia took an inexorable grip on the first Test against Sri Lanka in Perth - but it turned out to be his only Test innings.
 His fellow debutant, the 20-year-old Tasmanian golden boy Ricky Ponting, was also in the runs until he was sawn off by a shocking lbw decision four runs short of a maiden century.
 But the innings that underpinned it all was Michael Slater's highest Test score, a rollicking 219 that included 15 fours and five sixes.
 Australia sealed an innings-and-36-run victory inside four days.